Kaposi's sarcoma: Treatment

 Kaposi sarcoma is not curable, but it can often be treatable for many years.
 In KS associated with immunodeficiency or immunosuppression, treating the cause of the immune system dysfunction can slow or stop the progression of KS.
 In 40% or more of patients with AIDS-associated Kaposi sarcoma, the Kaposi lesions will shrink upon first starting highly active antiretroviral therapy (HAART).
 Therefore, HAART is considered the cornerstone of therapy in AIDS-associated Kaposi sarcoma.
 However, in a certain percentage of such people, Kaposi sarcoma may recur after many years on HAART, especially if HIV is not completely suppressed.

 People with a few local lesions can often be treated with local measures such as radiation therapy or cryosurgery.
 Weak evidence suggests that antiretroviral therapy in combination with chemotherapy is more effective than either of those two therapies individually.
 Limited basic and clinical evidence suggest that topical beta-blockers, such as timolol, may induce regression of localized lesions in classic as well as HIV-associated Kaposi sarcoma.
 In general, surgery is not recommended, as Kaposi sarcoma can appear in wound edges.
 In general, more widespread disease, or disease affecting internal organs, is treated with systemic therapy with interferon alpha, liposomal anthracyclines (such as liposomal doxorubicin or daunorubicin), thalidomide, or paclitaxel.

-Alitretinoin, applied to the lesion, may be used when the lesion is not getting better with standard treatment of HIV/AIDS and chemotherapy or radiation therapy cannot be used.
+Alitretinoin, applied to the lesion, may be used when the lesion is not getting better with standard treatment of HIV/AIDS, and chemotherapy or radiation therapy cannot be used.

-Epidemiology

-With the decrease in the death rate among people with HIV/AIDS receiving new treatments in the 1990s, the rates and severity of epidemic KS also decreased.
-However, the number of people living with HIV/AIDS is increasing in the United States, and it is possible that the number of people with AIDS-associated Kaposi sarcoma will again rise as these people live longer with HIV infection.